 Cultural, historical, and social issues relating to the seeming scarcity of women artists and changing social contexts for women artists.
+Cross-listed as IAP 310.
 Prerequisite: ENG 101 (or 105).
 General Studies: HU.

 IAS 323 History of Science (3)

 Development and application of scientific thinking from 18th century to the present.
 Cross-listed as HPS 323.
 General studies: HU, H.